 Scroll down for more videos, students' stories and facts about young immigrants in Silicon Valley)

 On-Campus Speakers and Events

-De Anza is hosting several events focused on civil rights and resources for immigrants.
+De Anza hosted several recent events that focused on civil rights and resources for immigrants.

 The series started Jan.
 31 with a talk by Jose Antonio Vargas, an undocumented immigrant who grew up in Silicon Valley, became a Pulitzer Prize-winning journalist and founded Define American, a nonprofit media and culture group.